The details on what happens and how your teenager may be feeling about it.

 You and your student are likely to approach college visits very differently.
 The first sign will be that you’re the excited one, anxious to learn everything about the school.
-Your son will look like he hardly wants to be there.
-And it’s practically a given that you’ll be asking more questions than your child, especially when you take the campus tour.
+Your child will look like they hardly want to be there.
+And it’s practically a given that you’ll be asking more questions than your teen, especially when you take the campus tour.

 The information session The admissions representative will offer a short overview of the college, usually through a PowerPoint presentation or video.
 You’ll learn about the college’s many majors and its prestigious rankings, opportunities for study abroad and research, average class size, famous alumni, quality of the current students and the highlights of campus life.

 Next you’ll be informed about admissions requirements, including average SAT and ACT scores, minimum high school coursework and GPA, the secret to that winning college essay and submission deadlines.
 Almost every presentation at this point will include these three facts: the college prefers students whose grades have gone up since freshman year (they understand the first year of high school can be rough for many kids); who’ve taken the most challenging courses and not looked for the easy A; and who use the essay to tell something about themselves that can’t be found in another part of the application.

 Then you’ll hear some numbers, including the all-important accepted students’ rate, which stresses out parents almost as much as the brief discussion that follows on the cost of tuition.
 You might get some relief with the follow-up on how financial aid and scholarships are awarded.